ANKershaw/youtube_video_ranks/README.md

 are not effective for data less than 1GB.
 These datasets are 48MB, 18MB, and 58MB, respectively.

 ### Data Transformation Details
 Data is transformed with dbt.
+The individual tables for IN, JP, and US are given a new `category_name` field by combinig the `category_id` data with the seed file data which is a mapping of id to category name.
+All video data is then combined into one fact table for use in Looker Studio.

 <details>
     <summary>DAG image</summary>